It hurts when I bite down

 If you’re under-insured, need multiple or complex procedures, or must pay for your own dental care, then please click on the Care Credit link to check out the special financing and low-payment loan options from CareCredit.

-If you are a current patient to our office and would like access to your future appointments, treatment plans, and information on recent visits please click on Patient Account Access to register and access this information.
+If you are a current patient to our office and would like access to your future appointments, treatment plans, and information on recent visits please click on Current Patient Portal to register and access this information.
 Thank you, we look forward to seeing you!

 How can we help you?